 Have you heard of “the clap,” or “a dose,” or “a drip”?
 These are all names for gonorrhea.
-Gonorrhea is a common STI caused by a bacteria.
+Gonorrhea is a common sexually transmitted infection, or STI, caused by bacteria.

 How common is gonorrhea?